-The annual total list price cost to go to Fairfield University was $57,000 for the 2013/2014 academic year.
+The annual total academic price and living expense to go to Fairfield University was $59,545 for the 2015/2016 academic year.
 The cost is the same for all students regardless of Connecticut residence status as there is no in-state discount.

-Tuition for Fairfield University is $42,320 for the 2013/2014 academic year.
-This is 73% more expensive than the national average private non-profit four year college tuition of $24,476.
-Fairfield University is one of the 100 most expensive colleges in the America, coming in 95th on our Expensive 100 Ranking.
-The cost is $20,076 and 90% more expensive than the average Connecticut tuition of $22,244 for 4 year colleges.
+Tuition for Fairfield University is $44,250 for the 2015/2016 academic year.
+This is 70% more expensive than the national average private non-profit four year college tuition of $26,024.
+The cost is 89% more expensive than the average Connecticut tuition of $23,357 for 4 year colleges.
 Tuition ranks 26th in Connecticut amongst 4 year colleges for affordability and is the 5th most expensive 4 year college in the state.
 Price does not vary by residence.

 The estimated annual cost for books and supplies is $1,150.